Arm bikes are one of those things you never knew you needed. A few years ago you were lucky if you saw one outside of a rehab center.

-It could be as simple as your legs being too tired, similar to my case and be painful because of injuries, or even someone with disabilities.
+It could be as simple as your legs being too tired (especially if you're running after leg day), similar to my case and be painful because of injuries, or even someone with disabilities.

 Now, thanks to this wonderful invention, more and more people can get their cardio in without being limited by the state of their legs and knee or ankle joints.